 In a way, that’s what happened.
 At least for basic sites, the tools and services available today do make it easy.
 Putting text and images on a page and linking pages together, picking out templates and playing with colors—this no longer requires technical knowledge.

-The mechanics of how this service works is less the point (one key feature is the use of sliders – say, between formal and informal – from which the system infers web design choices including font and color palettes).
+The mechanics of how this service works is less the point.
+(One key feature is the use of sliders – say, between formal and informal – for design choices including font and color palettes.)
 Instead it’s worth reflecting on the broader concept: what are the underlying assumptions in this proposal?
-The implied benefit of less work for the would-be website proprietor sounds good at first.
+The implied benefit of less work sounds good at first.
 But what are we giving up?
-What is lost with the shift toward ever greater reliance on pre-made solutions, “design patterns,” and algorithmically driven structures?
+What is lost with the shift toward greater reliance on pre-made solutions, “design patterns,” and algorithms?

 What happens when we surrender intent?

 In his essay, Proposals Toward the End of Writing, Tony Tulathimutte examines the similar forces of technology and automation, but from the perspective of authors and writing.
-Projecting from now-common tools like spelling and grammar checkers, he imagines a near-future cliché detector: “a simple extension of the language-checking features already baked into most word processing software, underlining each trite phrase with a baby-blue squiggle.”
+Projecting from common tools like spelling and grammar checkers, he imagines a future cliché detector: “A simple extension of the language-checking features already baked into most word processing software, underlining each trite phrase with a baby-blue squiggle.”

-Leaving aside the benefit this would have on the writing you’re reading now, imagine if this feature popped up on everyone’s Google Docs interface (in beta, of course).
-What second-order effects might that have on writing?
+Imagine if this feature popped up on everyone’s Google Docs interface (in beta, of course).
+How would writing change?
 Tulathimutte answers: “But perhaps automated blemish-free prose may become tacky and cloying, the prose equivalent of Photoshop or Auto-Tune – the deliberate use of cliché may become an act of subversive camp, or a reassuring watermark of human authorship.”

 It’s easy to see parallels to the web.
-As more and more sites began to adopt the visual language and inherent structure of the prevailing templates and pattern libraries, a pristine sameness emerged.
+As more and more sites began to adopt the language and structure of templates and pattern libraries, a sameness emerges.

-And what if we continue on the path toward websites that design themselves – or books that write themselves – removing the creator altogether?
-Tulathimutte traces his cliché detector out to where computers can generate entire texts from scratch, beyond just offering suggestions on what you’ve already written: “Supposing that it is possible for a computer to generate writing, the question then becomes: is it any good?”
+And what if we continue on the path toward websites that design themselves – or books that write themselves – and remove the creator altogether?
+Tulathimutte traces his cliché detector out to where computers can generate entire texts from scratch, beyond just offering suggestions on what you’ve already written.
+“Supposing that it is possible for a computer to generate writing, the question then becomes: is it any good?”

 In this case, we give up some intent by leaning on industry best practices, established design norms, and maybe even some artificial intelligence.
-The benefit is the time and effort saved.
-On the other hand, there’s the trend toward design as craft, where every button is bespoke and every tag hand-crafted.
-Clearly neither of these extremes are tenable.
+We benefit by saving time and effort.
+On the other hand, there’s the trend toward design as craft, where every bit is bespoke and hand-crafted.
+Clearly these are not tenable extremes.
 But what is the right mix for what you’re trying to achieve?
 How do you figure out what would be good to do?

 This notion of good is deeply embedded in our approach at TUG.
-We work closely with client teams to build shared understanding around the question: What does good mean?
+Before we ever talk about menus or wireframes, we build shared understanding around the question: What does good mean for you?
 Why are we building (or changing) this digital place?
 Who is going to use it?
 What sort of activities do we want to support there?
 And how will we measure success?

 We start by asking.
 We talk to stakeholders to identify themes, and we illustrate competing ideas with intention modeling.
-This exercise creates a visual representation of their ideas and a springboard for working out where the sweet spot is between two goods.
+With this exercise we create a visual representation of ideas and a springboard for working out where the sweet spot is between two goods.
 This work lays the foundation for the architecting and design to come, ensuring good fit between your strategy and the structure that we shape together.
 It’s not a template solution—it’s YOUR solution.

 So if your digital needs would benefit from a focus on intent and outcomes—whether to support customers quickly finding the right information or to meaningfully connect employees across silos—we are here to serve, human watermarks and all.